Research-Support-Network/research-support-network.github.io/code-of-conduct.md

 ##### Part 2.3.
 Consequences of Unacceptable behaviour

 Participants who are asked to stop any inappropriate behaviour are expected to comply immediately.
 This applies to all list-related activities on any platform.
-If an expert volunteer or scientist seeking support engages in behaviour that violates this Code of Conduct, their counterpart may warn the offender, terminate the interaction, and/or inform the list's maintainers via this <font color=red>(email)</font>.
+If an expert volunteer or scientist seeking support engages in behaviour that violates this Code of Conduct, their counterpart may warn the offender, terminate the interaction, and/or inform the list's maintainers via email to [expertvolunteerlist@gmail.com](expertvolunteerlist@gmail.com).

 Expert volunteers who are reported to have violated the Code of Conduct will be removed from the Expert Volunteer List without investigation or notice, as the list is run purely as an "address book" and the list's maintainers are not in a position to investigate reported violations or to mediate conflicts arising in the private interactions between expert volunteers and scientists seeking support.